KSDunne/statement_beauty/README.md

 3. Read other users comments, so that I feel connected to a community (Part of epic 6)
 4. Edit comments I made, so that I feel in control of the content I add to the website (Part of epic 2 and 6)
 5. Delete my comments, so that I do not have to leave comments on the website forever (Part of epic 2 and 6)
+6. Logout from the website, so that when I'm finished on the website, my comments are protected from editing by other computer users (Part of epic 5 and 7)

+- As a logged in superuser, I can:

-6. Create blog posts, so that I can share my opinion on certain beauty products and looks (Part of epic 2 and 6)
+1. Create blog posts, so that I can share my opinion on certain beauty products and looks (Part of epic 2 and 6)
-7. Read other users blog posts, so that I research what is trendy in the beauty community (Part of epic 6)
+2. Read other users blog posts, so that I research what is trendy in the beauty community (Part of epic 6)
-8. Edit blogs I made, so that I don't feel like the content I post has gone out of date (Part of epic 2 and 6)
+3. Edit blogs I made, so that I don't feel like the content I post has gone out of date (Part of epic 2 and 6)
-9. Delete my blog posts if I wish to do so, so that I do not have to leave posts on the website forever (Part of epic 2 and 6)
+4. Delete my blog posts if I wish to do so, so that I do not have to leave posts on the website forever (Part of epic 2 and 6)
-10. Logout from the website, so that when I'm finished on the website, my comments are protected from editing by other computer users (Part of epic 5 and 7)

 - As a site owner, I can: